Duo integrates with RDP to add two-factor authentication to Remote Desktop logins.

 - Now try to log in to Windows RDP again.

-How do I disable Duo RDP in Safe Mode
+How do I disable or uninstall Duo RDP in Safe Mode?

-For Windows Vista, Windows 7, Server 2008, or Windows 8 run the following from an elevated command prompt:
+To disable Duo’s credential provider on Windows Vista and later (including Windows 10) run the following from an elevated command prompt:

 regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredProv.dll" regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredFilter.dll"